 How to contact us?

-If you have questions or concerns about privacy, you can email firstname.lastname@example.org or write to AccuRx Ltd, 27 Downham Road, London, N1 5AA
+If you have questions or concerns about privacy, or wish to exercise rights you have in relation to personal data we process about you, you can email email@example.com or write to AccuRx Ltd, 27 Downham Road, London, N1 5AA

-This policy may change periodically.
-Any changes will be published on the accuRx website.
-All subscribers of our monthly email newsletter will also be notified of any changes in the subsequent newsletter.
+This notice may change periodically and will be published on the accuRx website.
+Subscribers of our monthly email newsletter will also be notified of major changes in the subsequent newsletter.